Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 ---

+### I get the error 'The repository ********** already exists on this account' when I try to create a new repository, what should I do?

+If you get this error, it means that the repository already exists in the Azure GitHub Organization.
+This can happen if someone has already created a repository with the same name in the past and then archived it.

+To determine if this is the case you'll need to navigate to the [Microsoft Open Source Management Portal](https://repos.opensource.microsoft.com/orgs/Azure/repos?q=), then search for the repository name you are trying to create.
+Click on the repository and you will find the owner.
+Reach out the owner to ask them to transfer the repo to you or delete it.
+You'll want them to delete it if it was not created from the template.

+---

 ### Where can I test my module during development?

 During initial module development module owners/developers need to use your own environment (Azure subscriptions) to test module.
 In later phase, during publishing process, we will conduct automated test that will use AVM dedicated environment.